 We recently completed a series of characterization tests on the 673 ACS that simulate the conditions an ACS would see as the partitioning seal in a rotating control device (RCD), and in Kalsi Engineering’s high pressure washpipe assembly.
 In all three tests, the rotary seals were exposed to a water based drilling fluid with 2% sand content by volume, and the seal lubricant and drilling fluid were maintained at 0 psi.

 The RCD tests ran with an ISO 150 VG lubricant maintained at 180°F. The shaft was rotated at 540 feet/minute, which represents 200 rpm on a 10.375-inch RCD mandrel.
 The seals were in excellent condition at the conclusion of the 200-hour tests, as seen in the first photo.

 The washpipe assembly test ran with an ISO 46 VG lubricant maintained at 160°F. The shaft was rotated at 250 feet/minute, which represents a 3-inch bore washpipe rotating at 200 rpm.
 The test seal was in excellent condition at the conclusion of the 100 hour test, as seen in the second photo.

-The ability of the 673 ACS to operate with low viscosity lubricants at high speeds accommodates the use of a simple diaphragm type lubricant reservoir system for equipment such as RCD’s and high pressure washpipe assemblies.
+The ability of the 673 ACS to operate with low viscosity lubricants at high speeds accommodates the use of a simple diaphragm type lubricant reservoir system.
 This eliminates the need for complicated lubricant overpressure systems, or axially spring loaded rotary seals.

 Contact us for additional information.